Luis Ocaña: Post-Tour career

 After his win in the Tour de France, Ocaña finished third and won the bronze medal in the world championship road race.
 He also won the Vuelta Ciclista al País Vasco in 1973 and finished fourth in the 1974 Vuelta a España, won by Fuente.
 Ocaña was unable to defend his Tour de France win in 1974 due to an injury sustained during the Midi-Libre.
 He finished fourth again in the 1975 Vuelta a España.
 In 1976, he was back to top form and finished third in Paris–Nice and second overall in the Vuelta a España, a minute behind José Pesarrodona.

 Ocaña retired at the end of 1977 after finishing 25th in the 1975 Tour de France.
 He had won 110 races including nine stages of the Tour de France.
 He retired to his vineyard in 1977.
 It is said that despite their rivalry on the road, Merckx organised for a Belgian distributor to order a sizeable quantity of wine from Ocaña's ailing vineyard.

 Death

-Ocaña committed suicide, in Nogaro, Gers, France by gunshot in 1994.
+Ocaña died by suicide, in Nogaro, Gers, France by gunshot in 1994.
 It is said he was depressed over financial matters and was also suffering from liver cirrhosis, hepatitis C, and cancer.